UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 ## How to Run

 ### Prerequisites
-- locally trained camera model, programs designed for the audio system and designed GUI
+- locally trained camera model, programs designed for the audio system and ROS2 nodes
 - hardwares connected to the jetson/laptop
 - Jetson Container setup
 - ROS2 Foxy installation